djamrozik/json-to-go/README.md

 The main logic is in `server/lib/json_str.go`.

+## Testing

 Tests can be run from `./server` with `go test -v ./lib`

+## Building, Running, and Deploying

+To build a new image:
+* `docker build . -t json-to-go.com:latest`

+To run the backend:
+* Build a new and up-to-date image
+* Run a container with `docker run -p 4000:4000 json-to-go.com:latest`

+To run the frontend:
+* `cd client`
+* `yarn install`
+* `yarn start`

+To deploy the backend:
+* Build an up-to-date image tagged with `latest`
+* Tag for deployment: `docker tag spotifycharts:latest gcr.io/json-to-golang/json-to-golang:latest`
+* Push to container registry: `docker push gcr.io/json-to-golang/json-to-golang:latest`

 ## Technical Notes